brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 ### A Practical Throughput Model

 Once you've chosen a parallelism strategy, the next question is: _what throughput will I actually get?_ Raw FLOP counts don't tell the story at scale.
 The real unit of progress in training is **tokens per second per GPU**, and wall-clock convergence depends on how well you keep that number high.
+A useful way to think about step time is with a simple model:

+$$T_{step} = \textbf{max}(T_{compute}, T_{comm}) + T_{bubble} + T_{overhead}$$

+The compute time is how long the math itself takes - the sum of forward and backward passes once you've squeezed the kernels with roofline discipline.

+## Closing Remarks

+AI infrastructure is diagnosis first, optimization second.
+In the **inner loop**, we should decide if we're compute, memory, or overhead bound and act accordingly.
+In the **training loop**, we choose the right parallelism/memory/communication mix and make failure routine.

 ### References
 1. Zhe Jia, Marco Maggioni, Benjamin Staiger, Daniele P. Scarpazza.
 Dissecting the NVIDIA Volta GPU Architecture via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1804.06826 [cs.DC], 2018.
 [Online].
 Available: https://arxiv.org/abs/1804.06826
 2. Zhe Jia, Marco Maggioni, Jeffrey Smith, Daniele P. Scarpazza.
 Dissecting the NVIDIA Turing T4 GPU via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1903.07486 [cs.DC], 2019.
 [Online].
 Available: https://arxiv.org/abs/1903.07486
 3. Cristiano Malossi, et al. Characterizing the Performance and Scalability of Graphcore’s IPU Architecture via Microbenchmarking. arXiv:2104.07346 [cs.DC], 2021.
 [Online].
 Available: https://arxiv.org/abs/2104.07346
 4. Harris, M. (2012, July 2).
 Six ways to SAXPY.
 NVIDIA Technical Blog. https://developer.nvidia.com/blog/six-ways-saxpy/
+5. Chen, S., Chou, T., Roy, A., Yu, H., Fang, Y., Wang, X., Yu, J., Liu, T. C. W., Zhuge, C., Fromm, J., Zhang, Y., Anil, R., & Mathews, A. (2025, Sept 5).
+Fast 2-Simplicial Attention: Hardware-Efficient Kernels in TLX.
+PyTorch Blog.
+Code: https://github.com/pytorch/FBGEMM/tree/main/fbgemm_gpu/experimental/simplicial_attention
+.
+(Discusses TLX refactor of 2-Simplicial Attention with fused kernels, asymmetric windows, head-packing, and Hopper-specific scheduling, achieving up to 588 BF16 TFLOPs on H100.)

 [^1]: This is a performance bottleneck that occurs in multi-threaded programs when a CPU-intensive thread holds the Global Interpreter Lock (GIL) for an extended period, preventing other threads - including I/O-bound ones - from running.
 This effectively serializes execution and can cause application-wide delays, leading to unresponsiveness.
 [^2]: All-reduce is a fundamental collective communication operation used in distributed Ai training, to efficiently synchronize and aggregate data (most commonly gradients), across multiple devices.
 The first phase **reduction phase** each device calculates its local contribution to the overall computation (e.g. gradients from a subset of data), and these are then combined "reduced" across all devices (via summation, averaging or another operation) to incorporate into a global result.
 The second phase is the **broadcast phase** where the aggregated global result is then distributed back to all participating devices, so every device has access to the same, synchronized information for subsequent steps.